WSWUP/dri-owrd-et/README.md

 ## **Workflow Details**

-1. Field boundary pre-processing and attribution:
+### 1. Field boundary pre-processing and attribution:

-### Prepare a field boundary shapefile with static attributes, such as irrigation source type, irrigation system type, irrigation efficiency, HUC8/HUC12, OWRD admin basin, and Cuenca (1992) region assignments.
+Prepare a field boundary shapefile with static attributes, such as irrigation source type, irrigation system type, irrigation efficiency, HUC8/HUC12, OWRD admin basin, county codes, and Cuenca (1992) region assignments.

-3. GEE zonal stats export workflow overview:
+### 2. GEE zonal stats export workflow overview:

-### Export irrigation/water use field-level summaries and small pond evaporation HUC-level summaries to Google Drive (recommended) or Google Cloud Storage<br>
+Export irrigation/water use field-level summaries and small pond evaporation HUC-level summaries to Google Drive (recommended) or Google Cloud Storage
-> Field-level exports are year-specific (shifted water-year months, Nov-Oct) and export separately as composite dataframes (similar to an ArcGIS attribute table for a shapefile)<br>
+> Field-level exports are year-specific (shifted water-year months, Nov-Oct) and export separately as composite dataframes (similar to an ArcGIS attribute table for a shapefile)<br><br>
-> Field-level irrigation/water use summaries: monthly (e.g, ETa, ETo, EToF), annual (e.g., irrigation status), and static (e.g., HUC attributes) summaries for ~250,000 features<br>
+> Field-level irrigation/water use summaries: monthly (e.g, ETa, ETo, EToF), annual (e.g., irrigation status), and static (e.g., HUC attributes) summaries for ~250,000 features<br><br>
 > HUC-level small pond evaporation summaries: monthly and monthly climatology (ETo and Evaporation) summaries for HUC8 and HUC12 features

-3. Post-processing workflow overview:
+### 3. Post-processing workflow overview:

-### **Post-Processing Workflow**
-#### NOTE: before proceeding with post-processing steps, please unzip the field boundary shapefile (Oregon_Hyd_Area_Ag_Boundaries_20241016.7z) located within the "shapefiles" sub-folder so that the shapefile can be read in with Python for post-processing
+NOTE: before proceeding with post-processing steps, please unzip the field boundary shapefile (Oregon_Hyd_Area_Ag_Boundaries_20241016.7z) located within the "shapefiles" sub-folder so that the shapefile can be read in with Python for post-processing
 1. Concatenate individual static & annual irrigation/water use summaries (creates one table per year)
 2. Join ET Demands data to field summaries
 3. Gap-fill EToF using linear interpolation (1 mo) or climatologies (2+ mo)